Incrediball Hydrangea – Better Variety to Prevent Stem Flop

 What are Incrediball Hydrangeas?

 These hydrangeas start out green when the buds and flowers first form, then they turn white for a couple of weeks while in full bloom.
 As they start to dry, the blooms will turn back toward a green color.
-The bloom color of the Incrediball Hydrangeas changes throughout the season but the blooms stay on and look pretty from mid April all the way through the end of the summer.
+The bloom color of the Incrediball Hydrangeas changes throughout the season but the blooms stay on and look pretty from mid-April through the end of the summer.

 The two varieties were not distinguishable from one another until we had very heavy rain one day.
 They all flopped immediately from the weight of the water on the blooms.
 A day later, you could easily tell which ones were Incrediball and which were Annabelle.
 The former bounced back to tall straight stems.
 The latter unfortunately remained droopy and bent to the ground.
 The Incrediball is definitely the better Hydrangea variety compared to Annabelle.
 You can see the difference between the two below.